phoebemma/intron-retention/README.md

   4.  `model_building.R` .
 This uses seqwrap to build the model

-  5.  `model_exploration.R` This script explores the built model and generates the images used in the script
+  5.  `model_exploration.qmd` This script explores the built model and generates the images used in the script

   6.  `/archive/Data_exploration.R` Basic exploration of the old intron